millu94/static_and_dynamic_testing/part_1_docs/testing_task_1.md

     return card2

-# total is not declared as a variable
+# total needs to be equal to a value
+# indentation error on line 44 means that loop will only iterate once
 def cards_total(self, cards):
   total
   for card in cards: